Moghanapriya2510/AI-eureka/README.md

     🐬opencv command :-   pip install opencv-python
     🐬numpy command  :-   pip install numpy
-    🐬matplotlib command  :-   pip install matplotlib
-🎏 These libraries are used to process the image with the respective syntax 🎏 Learn how to use these libraries and dive into the world of AI using opencv
+    🐬matplotlib command  :-   pip install matplotlib 🎏These libraries are used to process the image with the respective syntax 🎏Learn how to use these libraries and dive into the world of AI using opencv